craiciu/sigcomm25-ethernet-ai-tutorial/htsim/README.md

 The `datacenter/topologies` folder contains more examples of topologies.

 ## Exercise 1: How many paths do you need for good performance?
-To understand the effect of collisions, we will be using a fully provisioned leaf spine topology with 1024 nodes.
+To understand the effect of collisions, we will be using a fully provisioned leaf spine topology with 1024 nodes and a permutation traffic matrix.
 We can specify the number of paths each connection is allowed to use by passing the -paths parameter.
 The default value is 64.

 For instance, to run with 128 paths per connection, you can run.
 ```